 As our Research and Evaluation Project Manager, Hannah will draw on her expertise of innovative and equitable research methodologies and large-scale impact evaluations to help shape and deliver the Centre’s work to design, test and implement practice-aligned research and evaluation.

 Outside of work, Hannah enjoys running, baking and spending time as an auntie to her wonderful nieces and nephews.

-Josef is the Centre’s Data Lead and has worked at the Centre since June 2019.
+Josef is the Centre’s Digital Products Lead and has worked at the Centre since June 2019.

 Previously, Josef worked in the further education sector and was responsible for support provision for learners with disabilities, mental health difficulties, and learning differences as well as students with welfare and safeguarding concerns.
 Understanding the critical role that high quality data plays in planning, delivery and evaluation led Josef to roles in data analysis, web application development, and data modelling in the UK and Europe.

 Josef’s role at the Centre is to assist the team to efficiently collect, analyse and model its data in order to draw meaningful insights that can inform research and practice development.
 Josef is also working on web applications that will share insights with the Centre’s partners in a collaborative manner.